UCDavisLibrary/ava/docs/methods.md

  * `removed`: the date the **AVA** was terminated
  * `valid_start`: the date the **boundary** officially began
  * `valid_end`: the last date the **boundary** was in use (typically the day before the next revision took effect)
- * `ava_id`: for non-current boundaries, append and underscore and the date for the 'valid_start' in YYYYMMDD format.
+ * `ava_id`: for non-current boundaries, append, and underscore and the date for the 'valid_start' in YYYYMMDD format.
 Example: redwood_valley_19970221
  * `petitioner` and `cfr_author`:  The boundary update will most likely have a different petitioner and author, which can be found in the CFR document
  * `cfr_revision_history`: the most updated version can be found on the e-CFR website, underneath the boundary instruction.
 Example: [T.D.
 ATF-128, 48 FR 14375, Apr.
 4, 1983, as amended by T.D.
 TTB-163, 85 FR 60361, Sept.
 25, 2020].
 Each revision should have the CFR history up to that revision (first version will and after the first date)